 Creepy western themed statues that were once part of the Old Trapper’s Lodge Motel in Burbank, now sit hidden behind a chicken coop at Pierce College.
 Yep, its not Knott’s.

-In 1941, former tracker John Ehn opened a motel in Burbank and called it “The Old Trapper’s Lodge”.
-He filled it with western memorabilia, weapons and pelts hoping to attract tourists with a slick gimmick.
-When that failed, John Ehn decided to go big.
+Former tracker John Ehn opened a motel in Burbank in 1941 called “The Old Trapper’s Lodge.”
+Filling it with western memorabilia, weapons and other knick-knacks he hoped to attract tourists with a slick gimmick.
+When that failed, he tried another approach.

 He hired sculptor Claude Bell of Cabazon Dinosaur and Knott’s Berry Farm fame to make him a few statues that he thought would finally attract the tourists he needed to fill his motel.
-After observing Bell’s technique for a few days, he decided he could easily finish the job himself.
-For the next 30 years, Ehn filled the property with crudely-made cowboys, Indians, miners, saloon girls and an entire cemetery scene depicting his version of a “Boot Hill”.
+After observing Bell’s technique, he decided he could easily finish the job himself.
+For the next 30 years, he filled it with cowboys, Indians, miners, saloon girls and an entire cemetery scene depicting his version of a “Boot Hill.”

 This sculpture shows Peg Leg Smith squaring off with Big Bear, a Native American.
 Looks like BB is winning this fight.

 Bringing some fun to these lonely folks.

 It’s fairly obvious that John Ehn didn’t possess the same sculpting skills as Claude Bell.
 His proportions here in “The Fight” are pretty hysterical.
 Unless his models were oversized dwarfs, I think it’s safe to assume that this scene was probably one of his first to sculpt on his own.

 Nice teeth.
 I think Big Bear might of been a vampire.

 The faces along the bottom of some of his bigger statues are extremely creepy.